OpenMOOC/documentation/demostrator.rst

 Analytics or Amazon S3.
 Another services like Youtube or Vimeo don't need a API key to run.

-For moocng, courses application, the important file to this is:
+For *moocng*, the courses application, the important file to this is:

 `/home/moocng/moocng/moocng/local_settings.py`